vrandezo/lambda-cli/README.md

 In the standard setting, you can start typing.
 If you start with a {, " or [, the interactive shell assumes that you are entering a JSON file.
-If you type in the label or ZID of an existing ZObject that is not a type or function, that object is loaded.
+If you type in the label or ZID of an existing ZObject that object will be displayed.

 The interactive shell has the following magic features:
-- you can go up and down in a history
+- you can go up and down in a history, also across sessions
 - you can type a . and then use any of the following commands
 - .help: List all commands
 - .break: Sometimes you get stuck, this gets you out